PS5 restock update: How to find inventory at Amazon, Best Buy, GameStop, Target, Newegg

-It's no surprise that Sony's PS5 -- recently named the fastest-selling gaming console in US history -- continues to sell out within minutes anytime it comes back into stock.
-The frenzy for this highly coveted console isn't just due to high demand from gamers, but also a global chip shortage that's affecting all kinds of tech.
+Even five months after its launch, Sony's PS5 continues to sell out within minutes anytime it comes back into stock.
+The frenzy for this highly coveted console -- which was recently named the fastest-selling gaming console in US history -- isn't just due to high demand from gamers, but also a global chip shortage that's affecting all kinds of tech.
 Jim Ryan, CEO of Sony Interactive Entertainment, spoke with Nikkei on Thursday about what the company is doing to get the PlayStation 5 console in stock.

 The shop with the most PS5 restocks is still Sony's PlayStation Direct site, where drops often take place in the afternoon and require people to queue up for a chance to buy a console.
 If you don't get one at the time, it helps to still join the queue as some patient and lucky customers may receive a priority access email directly from Sony.
 The company hasn't provided all the details about these PS Direct emails, but a PS Plus subscription does appear to be required -- and you must be logged in to your PSN account.
 If luck is on your side, then there is a chance Sony will send you an invite to buy a PS5.